S-mine: Armored vehicle discharger system

-A S-mine mine launcher ("Minenabwurfvorrichtung" in German) in the form of angled tubes attached via brackets to the hull, were also used for anti-infantry defense by Wehrmacht armored vehicles.
+An S-mine mine launcher ("Minenabwurfvorrichtung" in German) in the form of angled tubes attached via brackets to the hull, were also used for anti-infantry defense by Wehrmacht armored vehicles.
 Early versions of the Tiger I were equipped with five such devices with command variants being equipped with four.
 Beginning in January 1943 all new Tiger Is were equipped with this system.
 These were removed in October 1943 and replaced in March 1944 by the Nahverteidigungswaffe or "close defense weapon" (full deployment was delayed due to production delays) which could launch anti-personnel grenades as well as smoke grenades or signal flares in all directions.

 Detection and disarming

 The S-mine was constructed mostly of metal, so it could be easily detected by metal detectors.
 However, such expensive and bulky equipment was rarely available to infantry units and was prone to malfunction.
-The mine could also be detected through careful manual probing, a time-consuming process.
+Instead, S-mines were detected through careful manual probing, a time-consuming process.
 Using a knife or a bayonet, an infantryman would probe at a low angle through the soil.
 It was important to probe at an angle that would not accidentally depress the pressure sensor.

 Once an S-mine was discovered, disarming it was fairly simple.
 To prevent triggering while the mine was being planted, the German pressure sensor featured a hole where a safety pin kept the sensor from being depressed.
 This pin was removed once the mine was planted.
-If the discovered mine was fitted with the pressure sensor, the disarming personnel would slip a pin (such as a sewing needle or pin) into this hole.
-If the device was armed with a tripwire or electrical trigger, this could simply be cut.
+If the discovered mine was fitted with the pressure sensor, the disarming personnel would slip a pin (such as a sewing needle) into this hole.
+If the device was armed with a tripwire or electrical trigger, this could be cut.
 Germans were known to use booby traps to discourage this, so caution was suggested.
 The mine could then be removed carefully from the ground and the sensor easily unscrewed.
 If it was deemed necessary to render the mine completely inert, three plugs on the top granted access to the three detonators inside the mine.
 These could be unscrewed and the detonators removed.